Bytelog/content/2015/regex.md

 command    =  1*letter / 3digit
 ````

-Well that's simple. * means variable repetition of the form m*nRule, where the m is the minimum number of elements, n is the maximum, and Rule is the definition of the elements. / Simply means "or".
+Well that's simple. `*` means variable repetition of the form m*nRule, where the m is the minimum number of elements, n is the maximum, and Rule is the definition of the elements. `/` means "or".
 This means a command is either a string of letters, or precisely 3 digits.
 Let's go to the regex:

 ````
 (?P<command>